 There can be no assurance that currency hedging will be effective and that the Company's financial condition will not be adversely affected by fluctuations in currency exchange rates.
 Furthermore, if any of the Company's counterparties were to default on their obligations under derivative contracts, it could have a material adverse effect on the Company's business, financial condition or results of operations.
-See discussion on credit risk for how the Company manages counterparty risk.
+See discussion on credit risk within this Report for further information on how the Company manages counterparty risk.

 The Company's underlying investments are denominated in Euros, Sterling, Australian Dollars, UAE Dirham and US Dollars.
-Any distributions in respect of the US\$ Equity Shares have been made in US Dollars and the market prices and Net Asset Values of the US\$ Equity Shares are reported in US Dollars.
+Any distributions in respect of the US\$ Equity Shares have been made in US Dollars and the market prices and net asset values of the US\$ Equity Shares are reported in US Dollars.